-Visual examination of core support structures (Examination Category B-N-1, B-N-2, B-N-3).
+Visual examination of core support structures (Examination Category B-N-1, B-N-2, and B-N-3).

-Visual examination of support components (mechanical or hydraulic), or other components listed in ASME Code Section XI.
+Visual examination of support components (mechanical or hydraulic), or other components listed in the ASME Code Section XI.

 Guidance: The inspector is provided sufficient flexibility to ascertain whether the examinations are being conducted properly.
 It is expected that when different methods of examinations are in progress simultaneously, the inspector will select methods of examination of higher risk significance (e.g., volumetric examination of reactor pressure vessel pressure retaining welds or nozzle radius sections, volumetric examination of Class 1 component pressure retaining welds inside containment, volumetric examination of steam generator tubes).
 Additionally, a history of problems with a particular technique also should form a basis for the selection of a given technique to inspect.
 The work observation section of the 570X0 series IPs may be used to aid the inspector in performing this portion of the procedure.